pyrogram/pyrogram/docs/source/start/errors.rst

 Unknown Errors
 --------------

-In case Pyrogram does not know anything yet about a specific error, it raises a special ``520 - UnknownError`` exception and logs it in the ``unknown_errors.txt`` file.
-Users are invited to report these unknown errors.
+In case Pyrogram does not know anything about a specific error yet, it raises a generic error from its known category, for example, an unknown error with error code ``400``, will be raised as a ``BadRequest``.
+This way you can catch the whole category of errors and be sure to also handle these unknown errors.

+In case a whole class of errors is unknown (that is, an error code that is unknown), Pyrogram will raise a special ``520 UnknownError`` exception.

+In both cases, Pyrogram will log them in the ``unknown_errors.txt`` file.
+Users are invited to report these unknown errors in the `discussion group <https://t.me/pyrogram>`_.

 Errors with Values
 ------------------

 Exception objects may also contain some informative values.
-For example, ``FloodWait`` holds the amount of seconds you have to wait before you can try again.
-The value is always stored in the ``x`` field of the returned exception object:
+For example, ``FloodWait`` holds the amount of seconds you have to wait before you can try again, some other errors contain the DC number on which the request must be repeated on.
+The value is stored in the ``x`` attribute of the exception object:

 .. code-block:: python